Coal has been used for nearly as long as mankind has thrived.

 the American Recovery and Reinvestment Act of 2009.
 This is an

 Even if alternate sources for generating fuels are available,

 coal's advantage lies in its price, which is far lower than the

 other sources of fuel.
-We believe reinvigorating demand from the
+We believe reinvigorating demand from

-drive the coal industry in the future.
+coal industry in the future.